Joaoloula/joaoloula.github.io-src/content/posts/reinforcement-learning/reinforcement-learning.md

 Model-based learning pros and cons are:

-- <code class="green">Highly flexible: rewards and transition probabilities can be easily re-calculated in case of changes to the environment.</code>
+- Highly flexible: rewards and transition probabilities can be easily re-calculated in case of changes to the environment.

-- <code class="red">Computationally expensive, since running estimates of all parameters for an internal model of the MDP must be kept, and used for decision-making computations.</code>
+- Computationally expensive, since running estimates of all parameters for an internal model of the MDP must be kept, and used for decision-making computations.

 \section*{When to use each learning algorithm class?}